Today is World Day against Trafficking in Persons!

 Human trafficking is a crime that exploits women, children and men for numerous purposes including forced labour and sex.
 The International Labour Organization estimates that 21 million people are victims of forced labour globally.
 This estimate also includes victims of human trafficking for labour and sexual exploitation.
 While it is not known how many of these victims were trafficked, the estimate implies that currently, there are millions of trafficking in persons victims in the world.

-Every country in the world is affected by human trafficking, whether as a country of origin, transit or destination for victims.
-The link between the refugee and migration crisis and trafficking in persons was highlighted at this year's observance of the day by the UN Office for Drugs and Crime.
+Every country in the world experiences human trafficking, whether as a country of origin, transit or destination for victims.
+The link between the refugee and migration crisis and trafficking in persons was highlighted at this year’s observance of the day by the UN Office for Drugs and Crime.

 In 2013, the General Assembly held a high-level meeting to appraise the Global Plan of Action.
 Member States also adopted resolution A/RES/68/192 and designated July 30 as the World Day against Trafficking in Persons.
 This resolution declared that such a day was necessary to “raise awareness of the situation of victims of human trafficking and for the promotion and protection of their rights.”